ready4-dev/youthvars/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5646550.svg)](https://doi.org/10.5281/zenodo.5646550)
 <!-- badges: end -->

-Tools to describe and summarise types of data commonly present in youth mental health collections.
+Tools to describe and quality assure types of data commonly present in youth mental health collections.
 The main motivation for this package is to facilitate automated data integrity checks, ensure that methods are applied to the appropriate data structures and